altera-fpga/altera-fpga.github.io/docs/linux-embedded/drivers/nand/nand.md

 ## **Introduction**

-The Hard Processor System (HPS) provides a NAND Flash controller to interface with external NAND Flash memory in Intel system-on-a-chip (SoC) systems.
+The Hard Processor System (HPS) provides a NAND Flash controller to interface with external NAND Flash memory in Altera® system-on-a-chip (SoC) systems.
 External Flash memory can be used to store software, or as extra storage capacity for large applications or user data.
-For more information please refer to the [Intel Agilex 5 Hard Processor System Technical Reference Manual](https://www.intel.com/content/www/us/en/docs/programmable/814346).
+For more information please refer to the [Altera® Agilex 5 Hard Processor System Technical Reference Manual](https://www.intel.com/content/www/us/en/docs/programmable/814346).

 ## **Features**